cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 The point estimate for the parameters is simply the maximum likelihood estimate, but the likelihood ratio can be used for estimating the uncertainty as a confidence region.

 A [confidence region](../../what_combine_does/fitting_concepts/#frequentist-confidence-regions) for the parameters $\vec{\mu}$ can be defined by using an appropriate test statistic.
-Typically, we use the log likelihood ratio:
+Typically, we use the profile likelihood ratio:

 $$ t_{\vec{\mu}} \propto -\log(\frac{\mathcal{L}(\vec{\mu},\vec{\hat{\nu}}(\vec{\mu}))}{\mathcal{L}(\vec{\hat{\mu}},\vec{\hat{\nu}})}) $$